viniciussalvarenga/viniciussalvarenga/README.md

 - 📷 Looking for a job
 - 🌱 I’m currently learning new programming languages
-- 📫 How to reach me: Send me a message on my email in my GitHub profile description
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Before trying to be a programmer, I was looking forward to be a Physicist!